risk-first/website/menagerie/Communication-Risk.md

  - If you're _depended on_, then you're a **"Supplier"** (or a **"Server"**, when we're talking about actual hardware).
  - If you require communication with something else, you're a **"Client"**.

+![Protocol Stack](images/generated/communication_protocols.png)

 In order that a web browser (a **client**) can load a web-page from a **server**, they both need to communicate with shared protocols.
-In this example, this is going to involve (at least) six separate protocols, as shown in the diagram below.
+In this example, this is going to involve (at least) six separate protocols, as shown in the diagram above.

-![Protocol Stack](images/generated/communication_protocols.png)

 Let's examine each protocol in turn when I try to load the web page at the following address using a web browser: